Through The Fibro Fog

 🔪 Step by step instructions

 Chia pudding is an easy breakfast or snack, and can be made in advance if meal prep* works for you.
-Just a few steps:
+Just a few steps to make this pear chia seed pudding:

 STEP 1

-Combine the chia seeds and milk in a dish that can be sealed and place in the fridge, for at least two hours to thicken.
+Combine the chia seeds and milk in a dish that can be sealed and place in the fridge, for at least an hour (two is better) to thicken.
 If you can, it helps to stir the pudding at least once halfway through to break up any clumps of chia that form.

 STEP 2